brown-ccv/honeycomb-docs/docs/quick_start.md

 ##### Running Brewfile
 A Brewfile is a script that developers can use to install multiple software tools that are required to run an application.

-In the project directory, locate the file named `Brewfile` and on the command line, run the following command:
+In the project directory, please navigate to the `dependencies` folder where you will locate a file named `Brewfile`.
+On the command line, run the following command:

 ```
 brew bundle
 ```

-This will call the `brew` command which will install each listed package to your project.
+This will call the `brew` command which will install all the listed packages to your project.

 ### 1. Start your new task from our template repository